ncatlab/nlab-content/pages/9/9/9/0/999/content.md

 The notion can be modified for categories [[enriched category|enriched]] over a [[closed monoidal category]] (compare to the notions of finite and/or rigid objects in various contexts).

-Compact objects in the derived categories of quasicoherent sheaves over a scheme are called perfect complexes.
-Any compact object in the category of modules over a perfect ring is finitely generated as a module.
-Lurie uses $\kappa$-compact objects in the setup of $(\infty,1)$-categories.
+Compact objects in the derived categories of quasicoherent sheaves over a scheme are called [[perfect complexes]].
+Any [[compact object]] in the [[category of modules]] over a perfect ring is finitely generated as a module.

 In non-additive contexts, the above definition is not right.
 For instance, with this definition a [[topological space]] would be compact iff it is [[connected space|connected]].
 In general one should expect to instead preserve filtered colimits, as above.